Rwandan genocide: Timeline

-During 1993, the hardliners imported machetes on a scale far larger than what was required for agriculture, as well as other tools which could be used as weapons, such as razor blades, saws and scissors.
+During 1993, the hardliners imported machetes on a scale far beyond that required for agriculture, along with other tools which could be used as weapons, such as razor blades, saws and scissors.
 These tools were distributed around the country, ostensibly as part of the civil defence network.

-In October 1993, the President of Burundi, Melchior Ndadaye, who had been elected in June as the country's first ever Hutu president, was assassinated by extremist Tutsi army officers.
-The assassination sparked the Burundi Civil War between Burundi's Hutu and Tutsi and the Burundi genocide, with 50,000 to 100,000 people killed in the first year of war.
-The assassination caused shockwaves, reinforcing the notion among Hutus that the Tutsi were their enemy and could not be trusted.
+In October 1993, Melchior Ndadaye, elected in June as the Burundi's first-ever Hutu president, was assassinated by Tutsi army officers.
+The assassination sparked a civil war between its Hutu and Tutsi population and the Burundi genocide, with 50,000 to 100,000 people killed in the first year of war.
+The assassination reinforced the notion among Hutus that the Tutsi were their enemy and could not be trusted.
 The CDR and the Power wings of the other parties realised they could use this situation to their advantage.
-The idea of a deliberate and systematic genocide, which had first been suggested in 1992 but had remained a fringe viewpoint, was now top of their agenda, and they began actively planning it.
-They were confident of persuading the Hutu population to carry out killings, given the public anger at Ndadaye's murder, as well as RTLM propaganda and the traditional obedience of Rwandans to authority.
+The idea of a deliberate and systematic genocide, first suggested in 1992 but remaining a fringe viewpoint, was now top of their agenda, and they began actively planning it.
+Benefitting from RTLM propaganda and the public anger at Ndadaye's murder, they successfully persuaded the general Hutu population to participate in the genocide.
 The Power leaders began arming the interahamwe and other militia groups with AK-47s and other weapons; previously, they had possessed only machetes and traditional hand weapons.

-On 11 January 1994, General Roméo Dallaire, commander of UNAMIR, sent his "Genocide Fax" to UN Headquarters.
+On 11 January 1994, General Roméo Dallaire, commander of UNAMIR, sent his "Genocide Fax" to UN headquarters.
 The fax stated that Dallaire was in contact with "a top level trainer in the cadre of Interhamwe-armed [sic] militia of MRND."
 The informant—now known to be Mathieu Ngirumpatse's chauffeur, Kassim Turatsinze, a.k.a.
 "Jean-Pierre"—claimed to have been ordered to register all Tutsi in Kigali.
-According to the memo, Turatsinze suspected that a genocide against the Tutsis was being planned, and he said that "in 20 minutes his personnel could kill up to 1000 Tutsis".
+According to the memo, Turatsinze suspected that a genocide was being planned, and said "in 20 minutes his personnel could kill up to 1000 Tutsis".
 Dallaire's request to protect the informant and his family and to raid the weapons caches he revealed was denied.

 The ICTR prosecution was unable to prove that a conspiracy to commit genocide existed prior to 7 April 1994.
 The supposed mastermind, Théoneste Bagosora, was acquitted of that charge in 2008, although he was convicted of genocide.
 André Guichaoua, an expert witness for the ICTR prosecution, noted in 2010: